shenwei356/kmers/README.md

 This package provides manipulations for bit-packed k-mers (k<=32, encoded in `uint64`).

+Methods with names starting with `Must` are faster by skipping boundary checking.

 Related projects:

 - [unik](https://github.com/shenwei356/unik) provides k-mer serialization methods for this package.